 If you’re thinking about investing in a new vacuum, I recently published this article comparing the top vacuums for hardwood floors and area rugs.
 Spoiler: I highly recommend canister-style vacuums, and the best one you can buy is the Dyson Ball Multi Floor Canister Vacuum (also helpful: my in-depth comparison of Bissell vs. Dyson vacuums).
 It’s super powerful and comes with plenty of attachments for hardwood floors.

 If your current vacuum doesn’t have an attachment for wood floors, the next best option is to use a floor mop that has a detachable microfiber head like this one.
-The microfibers act as a vacuum for particles of dust while other mops and sponges with thicker fibers push dust along but don’t actually pick it up.
+The microfibers act as a vacuum for particles of dust while other mops and sponges with thicker fibers push dust along but don’t pick it up.

 To get the best results, fill a spray bottle with water and give your floors a very light spritz before wiping them immediately with the microfiber mop.
 The water will attract dust and dirt particles, and the microfiber cloth will absorb the water.

-If you don’t have a vacuum safe for hardwood floors or a microfiber mop, sweep up the loose dirt and dust with a broom like this that has fine bristles and exploded/split tips.
+If you don’t have a vacuum safe for hardwood floors or a microfiber mop, sweep up the loose dirt and dust with a broom that has fine bristles and exploded/split tips (like this).
 The fine bristles are small enough to pick up dust and dirt sandwiched between the floorboards.
-Some brooms have thicker bristles that won’t pick up dust as well and could possibly scratch your floor.
+Some brooms have thicker bristles that won’t pick up dust as well and could scratch your floor.